Written by: Greg Ellifritz

 If you think that you absolutely need a gun to survive, you are seriously misguided and are missing out on some awesome life experiences by limiting yourself to only those places that allow your concealed pistol.
 Here’s the crux of what I have learned in my travels: If you don’t act like an asshole, people generally won’t try to kill you.

 I’ve traveled through some of the most dangerous countries on the planet without a gun.
 I try to make friends with the locals.
 I don’t act like the “Ugly American.”
 I don’t pick fights.
 I try to smile a lot.
 I don’t display indicators of my wealth or throw large sums of money around.
 I buy my local friends a round of beer on occasion.
 I learn some of the local language.
 That’s it.
 That’s my grand self defense strategy.
-It’s kept me quite safe throughout the last decade of my life.
-If you are honest with yourself, doing these same things and not acting like an asshole will keep you safe here at home as well.
+It’s kept me quite safe throughout the last two decades of my life.
+If you are honest with yourself, doing these same things and not acting like an asshole will keep you pretty safe here at home as well.

 With all this said, it doesn’t mean that I don’t prepare for violence before I travel to other countries.
 Before traveling to any foreign countries, I research crime trends and common scams in the areas where I’ll be visiting.
 I pack and carry both less lethal and lethal weapons (other than firearms) and will be writing about those options next week.